pallets/jinja/docs/templates.rst

     {% endcall %}

 It's also possible to pass arguments back to the call block.
 This makes it useful as replacement for loops.
-It is however not possible to call a call block with another call block.
+Generally speaking a call block works exactly like an macro, just that it doesn't have a name.

 Here an example of how a call block can be used with arguments::